innoventsolutions/pentaho-lambda-report-gen/README.md

 1. Set the Runtime to Java 8
 1. Upload the pentahosyncreporting-*x.x.x*.jar file
 1. Set the Handler to com.amazonaws.lambda.pentahoreporting.PentahoAsyncReportHandler
-1. Create a new *Environment variable*
+1. Create *Environment variables* as needed for the following:
-   - Name it s3_bucket
-   - Set it to the bucket where the report file (prpt) to be executed is stored
+   - prpt_s3_bucket: The S3 bucket where the report file (prpt) to be executed is stored
+   - prpt_file: The name report file (and report properties file) to be executed, without the extension
+   - output_type: pdf, excel, or html
+   - output_s3_bucket: The destination S3 bucket for the report
+   - output_file: The destination file name (without the extension)
 1. Set the execution role
    - It will probably need to be custom
    - It will need the *AWSLambdaBasicExecutionRole*